Fort Jesup State Historic Site

 Visitors today can learn much more about the Neutral Ground and Fort Jesup’s role in Louisiana history, via guided tours of the grounds and a visitor’s center.
 See the reconstructed officers’ quarters and the fort’s original kitchen, both decked out in period-appropriate decoration that evokes life on the frontier.

-Entrance fee: $4 per person; free for seniors 62+ and children 3 and under
+Entrance fee: $4 per person; free for seniors 62 and older, and children 3 and under.